M14 rifle: Early development

 In 1945, Earle Harvey of Springfield Armory designed an entirely different rifle, the T25, for the new T65 .30 light rifle cartridge (7.62×49mm).
 This was at the direction of Col. Rene Studler, then serving in the Pentagon.
 Harvey and Studler were then transferred to Springfield Armory in late 1945, to continuously develop the T25.
 The T25 was designed to use the T65 service cartridge, a Frankford Arsenal design based upon the .30-06 cartridge used in the M1, but shortened to the same length as the .300 Savage.

 Although shorter than the .30-06, meaning less powder capacity, the T65 cartridge retained the ballistics and energy of the .30-06, which can be attributed to the use of a recently developed ball powder designed by Olin Industries.
 After experimenting with several bullet designs, the T65 was finalized for adoption as the 7.62×51mm NATO cartridge.
 Olin Industries later introduced the cartridge to the commercial market as the .308 Winchester.
 After a series of revisions by Earle Harvey and the other members of the .30 light rifle design group following the 1950 Fort Benning tests, the T25 was renamed the T47.

 The T44 prototype rifle was a conventional design developed at Springfield Armory as an alternative to the T47.
 With minimal funding available, the earliest T44 prototypes used T20E2 receivers fitted with magazine filler blocks and rebarreled for the 7.62×51mm cartridge.
-Additionally, the long operating rod/piston of the M1 was replaced by the T47's gas cut-off system.
+The long operating rod/piston of the M1 was replaced by the T47's gas cut-off system.
 Though not principally designed by any single engineer, Lloyd Corbett is credited for several refinements to the T44 design.
 Refinements included the addition of a bolt roller intended to reduce friction and a straight operating rod.